James6xie/fm-orchestrator/README.rst

     GET /rida/module-builds/42

-The response, if the tasks exists, would include various pieces of information about the build task.
+The response, if the task exists, would include various pieces of information about the referenced build task.

 ::